 The reason certain cat breeds are awarded this title is that hypoallergenic cats naturally secrete lower levels of the protein Fel d 1, than others.

-The protein Fel d 1 is an allergen, mainly secreted in the cat’s saliva or sebaceous glands.
+The protein Fel d 1 complex is an allergen, mainly secreted in the cat’s saliva or sebaceous glands.

 It is responsible for causing the majority of cat allergies in humans and often becomes attached to a cat’s fur, saliva, or urine.